engineyard/ey-docs/pages/generating_ssh_keys.md

 +-----------------+
 </code>

   - When it prompts you where to save the key, the default path is fine.
   - Entering a passphrase is more secure.
 You can use an ssh-agent so that you won't have to type your passphrase every time you connect.
   - The rest of the output will automatically be generated.

 Then two files are generated in your home directory.

     id_rsa
     id_rsa.pub

-The ''id_rsa.pub'' file is the public key file that you'll use to push to Engine Yard AppCloud.
+The `id_rsa.pub` file is the public key file that you'll use to push to Engine Yard AppCloud.